VikramPochampally/julien.tiron-silabs.com/README.md

 - **Node 2: [IPv6 address: fd00:7283:7e00:0:20d:6fff:fe20:b6f9]**

 If you want to retrieve the border router IP address, type the following command:

 `wisun get wisun.border_router`

 To ping the **Border Router** from **Node 1**, use the command below on **Node 1**.

 `wisun ping [Border Router IPv6 address]`

-If the ping is successful, the Wi-SUN CLI on **Node 1** output the following trace.
+If the ping is successful, the Wi-SUN CLI on **Node 1** outputs the following trace.
 ```
 > wisun ping fd00:6172:6d00:0:fd6f:d00:95bd:20fe
 PING fd00:6172:6d00:0:fd6f:d00:95bd:20fe: 40 data bytes